Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Abstract

 \section{Abstract}

 We consider Abelian covers of compact hyperbolic surfaces.
-We establish an asymptotic expansion of the correlations for the horocycle flow on $\Z^d$-covers, thus proving a strong form of Krickeberg mixing.
-This is the first result on infinite mixing for parabolic flows.
-We also prove that the spectral measures around $0$ of the Casimir operators on any increasing sequence of finite Abelian covers converge weakly to an absolutely continuous measure.
+We establish an asymptotic expansion of the correlations for the horocycle flow on $ \Z^d $-covers, thus proving a strong form of Krickeberg mixing.
+We also prove that the spectral measures around $ 0 $ of the Casimir operators on any increasing sequence of finite Abelian covers converge weakly to an absolutely continuous measure.